 As part of the September 21, 2020 financing (see Note 8), the Company issued 7,132,080 warrants entitling the holder to acquire one common share at a price of \$0.30 per share for 48 months.
 The Company also issued 500,000 compensation options that entitle the holder to acquire one unit at a price of \$0.20 per unit, with each unit comprised of one common share and one warrant which can be exercised to acquire one additional common share at a price of \$0.30 for a period of 48 months.
-The Company also issued 36,800 compensation options that entitle the holder to acquire one unit at a price of \$0.15 per unit, with each unit comprised of one common share and one warrant which can be exercised to acquire one additional common share and one warrant which can be exercised to acquire one additional common share and one warrant which can be exercised to acquire one additional common share at a price of \$0.30 for a period of 48 months.
+The Company also issued 36,800 compensation options that entitle the holder to acquire one unit at a price of \$0.15 per unit, with each unit comprised of one common share and one warrant which can be exercised to acquire one additional common share and one warrant which can be exercised to acquire one additional common share and one warrant which can be exercised to acquire one additional common share and one warrant which can be exercised to acquire one additional common share at a price of \$0.30 for a period of 48 months.